GSansigolo/fweather/README.rst

 About
 =====

-Forecast and historical weather data comprehend a group of data, such as Land Surface Temperature (LST), meteorological data and historical Enhanced Transparency Framework (ETF) data.
-These data are composed of satellite thermal bands (MODIS, AVHRR, GOES), weather models/reanalysis (ERA5, GFS) and climatology (10-20 years of previous data).

-Called Forecast and Weather Service the software extracts climate data from big EO data collections.
-It can be (i) cumulative precipitation, (ii) precipitation - daily, (iii) temperature - daily and (iv) climate change projections, all of those as time series.
-The FWeather library also allow the creation of labelled multi-dimensional arrays from climate data based on INPE's data.

-We created the FWeather library from scratch to facilitate climate data analysis operations.
-This library was developed to be interoperable with other Python libraries, thus enabling users to integrate established libraries into their own workflows for pre- or post-processing and analysis.
-The FWeather library has a group of functions, the main ones are:
+The development of software to manipulate forecasts and weather data has always been challenging, this difficulties scale with the growing volume of satellite images currently available.

+To overcome the challenges, we need to develop tools that can process data sets using the advantages of a server-side infrastructure.

+In order to perform large-scale agriculture monitoring, we need to have dedicated packages that target the peculiarities of the large-scale data analysis.
+Forecasts and weather data packages have been modeled for a specific type of operation  operation, typically targeting analysts with programming background, and they in most part are not prepared to deal with big data.

+This repository contains FWeather, an open-source Python package for agro-meteorological time series analysis.
+It used the concept of Cloud optimized Geotiffs (COG) for retrieving forecasts and weather data as virtual data cubes, facilitating the retrieval of time series.

+It provides methods of building a data cube and retrieving times series of cumulative precipitation, daily precipitation, temperature and climate change projections.
+With the package, it’s possible to perform large-scale agriculture monitoring using weather time series with no need to download data locally and programming skills.

+The FWeather library has a group of functions, some of which are:

 - ``data_cube``: create multi-dimensional arrays from forecast and historical weather data as xarray.

 - ``get_timeseries_data_cube``: returns in list format the climate data time series from FWeather's ``data_cube``.

 Installation
 ============